Ty-ago/test-repo2/README.md

 # Top Knotch Solutions

 Hello & welcome to the TKS Repo!
 This is my first attempt to create a web application for a painting business.
 My intention is to develop a static application for Robert V. Davis' business, Top Knotch Solutions.
-This will allow users to more easily contact Rob and showcase his work in a clean and organized manner that's visually more appealing than his facebook business page.
-Eventually, Rob will have the capability of modifying his application and tracking his campaigns via a dashboard that congregates his data.
+This will allow users to more easily contact Rob and showcase his work in a clean and organized manner that's visually more appealing than his facebook business page, and provide a tone and experience around his brand.
+Eventually, Rob will have the capability of modifying his application and tracking his campaigns and data via a dashboard that congregates his data and can be used to create more functionality if a developer is hired down the road.
+This file will be updated as the application software evolves over its lifetime.
+This is version 1.

 Table of Contents: